 Some Apple products contain sensors that respond when they detect temperature changes inside your system or device, turning on fans to bring cooling airflow to critical components.

 About fan noise

-If your computer's processor is working on intensive tasks—such as compressing HD video, playing a graphics-heavy game, or indexing the hard drive with Spotlight after you migrate data—the fans run faster to provide additional airflow.
+If your device's processor is working on intensive tasks—such as compressing HD video, playing a graphics-heavy game, or indexing the hard drive with Spotlight after you migrate data—the fans run faster to provide additional airflow.
 You might hear fan noise when this happens, especially if you're in a quiet environment.
 This rushing-air sound is a normal part of the cooling process.

-- Mac Pro (Late 2013) brings in cool air through vents at the bottom of the computer and sends out hot air from the top.
+- Mac Pro (Late 2013) has vents at the bottom to bring in cool air and vent hot air from the top.

 Learn more about the operating temperature of Apple notebook computers.